aopsahl25/final_project/README.md

 @lmql.query
 def results_class():
     '''lmql
-    "Generate a two-sentence review for a hotel that you recently stayed at.\n\n" "[REVIEW]"
+    "Generate a two-sentence review for a hotel that you recently stayed at.\n" "[REVIEW]"
     "Q: What is the underlying sentiment of REVIEW \n" "A:[SENTIMENT]" where SENTIMENT in set(["Good", "Bad", "Neutral"])